Skip to main content

 Federal law lists numerous specific examples of prohibited paraphernalia, including:

-• Water pipes, bongs, and chillums (long hollow pipes usually made of clay),
+• Water pipes, bongs, and chillums (long hollow pipes usually made of clay) used for ingesting controlled substances

-• Miniature spoons that hold less than one-tenth of a cubic centimeter, often used for snorting cocaine, or
+• Miniature spoons that hold less than one-tenth of a cubic centimeter, often used for snorting cocaine

 Some states have longer lists of banned items.
 For instance, Washington State adds:

-• Materials or chemicals used to "cut" or dilute the strength of narcotics, or
+• Materials or chemicals used to "cut" or dilute the strength of narcotics

 Both federal and state laws identify various factors that law enforcement officials must use to distinguish between a lawful physical object (e.g., a scale or a spoon) and unlawful drug paraphernalia.
 Often, the residue of illegal substances is used to prove that items with legitimate purposes have been used illegally.

 In states that have legalized marijuana for recreational use, lawmakers may have eliminated certain objects from the list, such as bongs or roach clips.
-Almost every state still restricts these items for minors and makes it a crime to sell or distribute these items to minors.
+Almost every state still restricts these items for minors.
+States also typically make it a crime to sell or distribute these items to minors.
 Even if a state no longer outlaws these items, it should be noted that federal law still considers them to be illegal drug paraphernalia and forbids their sale and importation.
 However, this has changed for states that have legalized marijuana.

 Penalties for Possessing or Distributing

-Punishments for drug paraphernalia are generally less severe than for offenses involving illicit drugs themselves.
-Under the federal statute, the maximum sentence for selling paraphernalia is three years, plus a fine.
+The punishment for possession of drug paraphernalia charges is generally less severe than for drug offenses involving illicit drugs themselves.
+Offenses, such as drug trafficking, are typically felony charges.
+Under the federal statute, the maximum sentence for selling paraphernalia is three years plus a fine.
 As noted above, federal law does not outlaw possession, per se.

 Under state law, penalties can vary.
-For example, in Ohio drug paraphernalia possession is a fourth-degree misdemeanor (punishable by up to 30 days of jail time plus a fine of up to $250), but dealing in paraphernalia is a misdemeanor of the second degree (up to 90 days in jail plus a larger fine of up to $1000).
+For example, in Ohio, drug paraphernalia possession is a fourth-degree misdemeanor.
+It is punishable by up to 30 days of jail time plus a fine of up to $250.
+However, dealing in paraphernalia is a misdemeanor of the second-degree.
+It is punishable by up to 90 days in jail plus a larger fine of up to $1000.
 While most states treat paraphernalia distribution as a misdemeanor, some punish it as a felony if it involves the sale of items to minors.
+Either way, it is a criminal offense that can lead to a criminal record.
+You should have a drug crime attorney help you with your case.

-If you've been accused of a drug paraphernalia offense or any other crime, don't waste a moment before speaking with an experienced attorney who knows the ropes and will protect your legal rights.
+If you've been accused of a drug paraphernalia offense or any other crime, don't waste a moment before speaking with an experienced attorney.
+Find an attorney who knows the ropes and will protect your legal rights.
+Consider forming an attorney-client relationship with a reliable attorney who can give you legal advice about criminal law and criminal penalties.
+They can make a trip to their law office worth it.

-Contact a qualified drug crime lawyer near you today.
+Contact a qualified drug crime lawyer or criminal defense attorney near you today.

 Was this helpful?